alexander-beer-weiss/planknet/src/README.md

 # planknet
 Planknet is a convolutional neural network for species identification of plankton.
+This code has only been tested on Linux and Mac OSX (v10.9).

+# pre-installation
+Before installing, first install Torch7.
+The easiest way to do this is follow the installation guidlines linked to from the "cheatsheet": https://github.com/torch/torch7/wiki/Cheatsheet.
+The luarocks installation is extremely fast.
+Torch7 should come with most of the necessary packages.
+The necessary pacakges are torch, nn, paths, xlua optim.
+If any of these are missing, the can be installed from the command line using "luarocks install NAME", where NAME is the name of the package.
+One more necessary package is hdf5, which should NOT be installed using luarocks; the luarocks version of hdf5 is not the correct package.
+Instead, installed from https://github.com/deepmind/torch-hdf5 (see the usage link at the bottom of the page).
+You can easily check which packages are missing by running 'th' from the commandline (which should open up an interactive Lua/Torch session) and typing, for example:  require 'nn'.
+If the package is missing, you'll get some kind of error.
+If the package is installed, you will get either a 'true' or a table with available functions.

+As of now, there is one modification of the nn package that is required in order to run planknet properly:
+1) Locate SpatialZeroPadding.lua
+2) cp it to SpatialPadding.lua (in the same directory)
+3) In the new file, change every instance of "SpatialZeroPadding" to "SpatialPadding"
+4) Change the constructor to:
+function SpatialPadding:init(pad_l, pad_r, pad_t, pad_b, padding)
+  parent.init(self)
+  self.pad_l = pad_l
+  self.pad_r = pad_r or self.pad_l
+  self.pad_t = pad_t or self.pad_l
+  self.pad_b = pad_b or self.pad_l
+  self.padding = padding or 0
+end
+5) Change the line "self.output:zero()" -> "self.output:fill(self.padding)"
+6) In the same directory is a file called init.lua.
+To this file add "include('SpatialPadding.lua')".
+I don't know if the ordering of the includes matters.
+I just stuck it after include('SpatialZeroPadding.lua')

+You should also install iTorch for future use:  https://github.com/facebook/iTorch

-# installation
+# pre-installation
-For proper use, the clone of the planknet directory on your local machine must be placed alongside a directory containing the training data.
-This directory, which must be given the name 'train', should contain some number of subdirectories, each of whose names will be used as labels for the images contained within.
-(Note:  Two more sibling directories, alongside 'planknet' and 'train', will be automatically created by planknet during runtime.
-These will have the names 'preprocessed' and 'misclassified'.)
+To install planknet, simply clone it to your local machine.
+Inside the planknet directory, you will find the src directory, where all the code is located.
+You need to put two more directories into the planknet directory: train and test.
+These directories can be downloaded from the Kaggle website:  https://www.kaggle.com/c/datasciencebowl/data.

+To test if planknet is working properly on your machine, it is a good idea to train on a subset of the training data.
+I usually 'mv train train2' and then 'mkdir train' and copy a few of the training subdirectories back into the new train directory.
+Copy over just two or three of the train subdirectories; planknet will only train on the image directories located in train.

 # preprocessing
-To load the training data, run 'th prep_data.lua' from within the planknet directory.
-This will read in the jpegs and their associated labels.
-It will also do all preprocessing.
-It will save the preprocessed data in a sibling directory called 'preprocessed'.
+To preprocess the data 'cd src' and run 'th run_preprocessor.lua'.
+This will read in all the jpegs from the train subdirectories and assign the appropriate labels.
+It also does all additional preprocessing of this data.
+It will save the preprocessed data in a directory called preprocessed (alongside src, train and test).
+There are many command line options that can be attached to run_preprocessor.
+None of these are essential.
+You can get the list of options by running something like "th run_preprocessor.lua ?".

-# learning
+# training
-To prepare the neural net for learning, run 'th -i planknet.lua -maxEpoch #' from within the planknet directory, where '#' is the number of times the neural net should train on the data.
-This will automatically split the data into two sets; 80% training data and 20% cross-validation.
-Once the neural net has been configured, a lua prompt will appear.
-Type 'goplankton()' to actually begin the training.
-Following each run through the training data, planknet will do a forward pass through the net using the cross-validation set.
-Confusion matrices will be presented.
+To train the neural net, run 'th planknet.lua -maxEpoch #', where # should be replaced with the number of times you want to train on the full dataset.
+There are additional commandline options but only -maxEpoch is really essential.

-# results
+# testing
-After the final pass through the data, the incorrect results of the final cross-validation run will be saved to a sibling directory called 'misclassified'.
-To visually inspect the misclassified images, 'cd' into the 'misclassified' directory.
-Run 'itorch notebook' from the shell prompt.
-This should open an iTorch window in your browser.
-Create a new notebook.
-From the interactive prompt, type ' dofile "misclass.lua" ' (where the quotation marks should actually be typed, but not the apostrophes).
-The resulting images can be resized using your mouse.
+To run the test data through the net, run 'th run_test.lua'.
+The resulting csv file will be saved to a directory called predictions.